ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * Verify State
 * Verify Lock Commitment
 * Update State
-* Reject State Update
+* Accept/Reject State Update
-* Finalize State
 * Exit BPI Interoperability

+In the different sections below, this document defines the requirements for each operation.
+Each section will have
+* prerequisites
+* required data properties of the operations
+* validity requirements of an operation's data properties
+* operation execution requirements

 **Create State Synchronization and Advancement Predicate** As mentioned above, a State Synchronization and Advancement Predicate defines and provides an implementation of an enforcement mechanism of the required rules and data to synchronize multiple state objects from different BPIs, and if required, advance this synchronized, joint state to a new joined state.
 The joint state is subsequently usable in the BPI workflows in the different participating BPIs.

-**[R144]** A State Synchronization and Advancement Predicate MUST be a mathematically well-formed, deterministic formula that can be evaluated to true or false as one or more functions of the values of the variables that occur in it.
+**[R145]** A State Synchronization and Advancement Predicate MUST be a mathematically well-formed, deterministic formula that can be evaluated to true or false as one or more functions of the values of the variables that occur in it.

-**[R145]** A State Synchronization and Advancement Predicate MUST at least contain the following elements:
+**[R146]** A State Synchronization and Advancement Predicate MUST at least contain the following elements:
 * A unique identifier for the predicate which may be resolvable
 * The unique identifier of the BPI User within the context of the originating BPI who creates the predicate
 * A creation date